nodemcu/nodemcu-flasher/README.md

 NodeMCU Flasher
 ===============

-NodeMCU flasher is a firmware programmer software for nodemcu.
+NodeMCU flasher is a firmware programmer for NodeMCU DEVKIT V0.9.

 This is demo version.

 We are working on next version and will use QT framework.

-It will crossplatform and opensource.
+It will be cross platform and open source.

 Usage
 ---------------